rmalvarezkai/discrete_fourier/README.md

 - **Fourier Coefficient Calculation**: Compute real Fourier series coefficients (a_k, b_k) from discrete data
 - **Signal Reconstruction**: Evaluate the Fourier series at any position (interpolation and extrapolation)
+- **Magnitude Filtering**: Filter reconstruction to keep only the most significant frequency components
 - **First Derivative**: Calculate the rate of change of the reconstructed signal
 - **Second Derivative**: Compute the curvature/acceleration of the signal
 - **Period Detection**: Find dominant periods and cyclical patterns in data